JoeStrout/minimicro-sysdisk/ROADMAP.md

 - **Command-line MiniScript v1.6**
   - ☑︎ on launch, adds MS_SCRIPT_DIR and MS_EXE_DIR to the environment variables, as well as MS_IMPORT_PATH if not already defined
   - ☑︎ new `import` intrinsic now searches directories in MS_IMPORT_PATH for the import module and imports them, just like Mini Micro
-  - ☐ binaries ship with a set of core libraries similar to /sys/lib in Mini Micro, including dateTime
+  - ☑︎ binaries ship with a set of core libraries similar to /sys/lib in Mini Micro, including dateTime

 - **Documentation**
   - ☐ document `super` in the Quick Reference
   - ☐ document parsing edge case: `1-2` and `1 - 2` work as expected, but `1 -2` fails, seeing this as a call with an argument
   - ☐ document that mutating a list or map used as a map key produces undefined behavior
+  - ☐ document `refEquals` in the wiki and/or manual
   - ☐ document sound.adjust and all new APIs in Mini Micro Cheat Sheet

 ## Contents of /sys disk